 2. Is it possible for the room to have more than one use?
 For example, could your dining room double up as a children’s playroom?
-Or could your guest room also be a home office?
-Multi-use rooms work well and there are lots of clever storage ideas to enable you to make the best use of the space.
+Or could your guest room also become a home office?
+Multi-use rooms work well and there are lots of clever storage ideas available to enable you to make the best use of the space.

 4. Look at what you have and what you need and try to let go of any unused or unloved items.
-I sold a large cabinet to make room for the desks and in doing so I realised I only needed to keep roughly 25% of what was inside!
-It’s amazing how little we actually need when we take the time to evaluate.
+I sold a large cabinet to make space for the desks and in doing so I realised I only needed to keep roughly 25% of what was inside!
+It’s amazing how little we need when we take the time to evaluate.
 Further reading: my decluttering tips.

 CREATING A CALM PLACE TO WORK

-To create my home office I removed the floral curtains, added some sheer blinds, repainted the walls and bought two desks and a shelf.
+To create my home office, I removed the floral curtains, added some sheer blinds, repainted the walls and bought two desks and a shelf.
 It’s an unusual room because my apartment is part of a crescent and so the room is narrow at one end and wide at the other.
 Hence my photographs looking a little distorted!